 Red Bird Chapbooks seems like a creative bunch.
 “We publish quality, handcrafted chapbooks, broadsides and pamphlets that introduce aspiring and inspiring writers and artists to a larger audience.”

-You can find more chapbook publishers by searching Google or Bing for chapbook contests or by sifting through the listings at Duotrope.
-Almost all other chapbook publishers are vanity presses because they charge fees, or have hidden fees (like they make you sell copies in advance).
-If you know of some other chapbook publisher that has no fee, let me know!
+You can find more chapbook publishers by searching Google or Bing for chapbook contests, or by sifting through the listings at Duotrope.
+Be careful, though: many other chapbook publishers are vanity presses because they charge fees, or have hidden fees, like making you sell copies in advance.
+If you know of another chapbook publisher with no fee, let me know!